Bob Bruninga: Marriage and children

-Bruninga was married to Naval Academy astronomy professor Carol Elise Albert on 4 May 1985, and the couple had two children, Elizabeth Ann ("Bethann") Bruninga (WE4APR) and Andrew John ("A.J.")
+Bruninga was married to Naval Academy astronomy professor Carol Elise Albert on May 4, 1985, and the couple had two children, Elizabeth Ann ("Bethann") Bruninga (WE4APR) and Andrew John ("A.J.")
 Bruninga (WA4APR).

 Death

-On 7 December 2020, Bruninga revealed that he had been diagnosed with sarcoma two weeks after his retirement from the Navy.
-On 7 February 2022, Bruninga succumbed to the combination of the sarcoma and long-term effects of COVID-19.
+Bruninga revealed in December 2020 that he had been diagnosed with sarcoma two weeks after his retirement from the Navy.
+He died on February 7, 2022, from complications of sarcoma and the long-term effects of COVID-19.

 Philosophy and activism

 Bruninga was a lifelong pragmatic environmentalist, advocating for and exemplarizing energy-neutral and carbon-neutral living at a personal level, and energy independence as a national defense policy.
 Throughout his career, he built and drove solar-powered electric vehicles, and lived in an exclusively solar-powered home.
-He was also an inveterate community organizer, bringing together groups of amateur radio enthusiasts to build lasting projects and recurring events, such as Appalachian Trail Golden Packet, a radio relay from Georgia to Maine which has occurred on the third Saturday of each July since 2009.
+He was also brought together groups of amateur radio enthusiasts on many projects and recurring events, such as Appalachian Trail Golden Packet.
+A radio relay from Georgia to Maine which has occurred on the third Saturday of each July since 2009.

 "Bruninga's the king of expedient engineering.
 He gets stuff done.
 Maybe not always well, but well enough, and on a shoestring.
 He's conned the Navy into paying for at least two ham satellites.
 We've had some ideological differences.
 A decade ago we got into it on the APRSSIG and (mostly just between the two of us) turned a 3-5 message per day mailing list into a 50-100 message per day epic flame war for an entire week.
 We've also hung out at the bar at DCC drinking beers.
 We don't always agree on how to get there, but we're working for the same things."